IBM/example-health-apis/README.md

 - The Service Creator will also need to hace some sort of REST client tool.
 That can be in the form of a browser plug-in (such as Rest Client for Firefox or Advanced Rest Client for Chrome) or a desktop too such as SoapUI.

 - The **z/OS Connect Build Toolkit** will be needed for the .sar file generation.
 This tool can be run either on the mainframe (omvs) or in a Windows command interface.
 These instractions do so on Windows. <br/> The build toolkit is packaged as a zip file and cab be obtained here: <br/> https://developer.ibm.com/mainframe/zos-connect-ee-build-toolkit/

-When the reader has completed this code pattern, they will understand how to:

-- Use z/OS Connect to expose CICS and DB2 Data with REST APIs
-- Use API Connect to manage your APIs and create a portal for developers to access them

 ## Flow